Mining-Mine/mingmines-paper/README.md

 1. **Waterways and Specific Point**
    ![image](https://github.com/Mining-Mine/mingmines-paper/blob/main/visualization.png)

-   - **Description**: This map shows the distribution of waterways (in blue) in the Ghana, with a specific point highlighted in red.
+   - **Description**: This map shows the distribution of roads, waterways (in blue) and protected area in the Ghana.
 It helps in analyzing the proximity of mining locations to water sources.

 ## Team Roles